AndreiBarsan/dotfiles/README.md

 time to time to keep your environment fresh and up-to-date.
 You can find this script in `bin/`.

+## this fork

+There are several major differences between this (obviously personalized) fork and @holman's upstream version.

+First, I'm a vim user so my vimrc has way more stuff in it, and I've removed all the atom configs and utilities.

+Second, I use tmux extensively, so I've added a `tmux.conf` with a lot of goodies like plugin support via [tpm](https://github.com/tmux-plugins/tpm).

+I also added many things to the `bin/` directory, such as quick-and-dirty single-word commands for ssh-ing to things defined in my (private) `.ssh/config`, as well as some CUDA and OpenCV helpers.

+There's also some scripts for checking one's writing for things like weasel words, repetitions, etc. See `bin/passive.sh`, `bin/dups.pl`, and `bin/weasel.sh`.

+Apart from these major differences, there are also lots of other tiny tweaks all over the place.
+Feel free to open up an issue if you're interested in something but it doesn't seem to be working right!

 ## topical

 Everything's built around topic areas.
 If you're adding a new area to your